-We are a television broadcast company headquartered in Atlanta, Georgia, that owns and operates television stations and leading digital assets in markets throughout the United States.
-As of February 1, 2015, we owned and operated television stations in 44 television markets broadcasting a total of 140 programming streams, including 26 affiliates of the CBS Network ("CBS"), 24 affiliates of the NBC Network ("NBC"), 16 affiliates of the ABC Network ("ABC") and ten affiliates of the FOX Network ("FOX").
+We are a television broadcast company headquartered in Atlanta, Georgia, that owns and/or operates television stations and leading digital assets in markets throughout the United States.
+As of February 19, 2016, we owned and/or operated television stations in 50 television markets broadcasting approximately 180 separate programming streams, including 35 affiliates of the CBS Network ("CBS"), 26 affiliates of the NBC Network ("NBC"), 19 affiliates of the ABC Network ("ABC") and 13 affiliates of the FOX Network ("FOX").

-Within a market, we broadcast secondary digital channels that are in addition to our primary broadcast channels.
-Our secondary broadcast channels are generally affiliated with networks different from those affiliated with our primary broadcast channels, and are operated by us to make better use of our broadcast spectrum by providing supplemental and/or alternative programming to our primary channels.
-Certain of our secondary channels are affiliated with more than one network simultaneously.
-In addition to affiliations with ABC, CBS and FOX, our secondary channels are affiliated with the following networks: the CW Network or the CW Plus Network (collectively, "CW"), MyNetworkTV, the MeTV Network, This TV Network, Antenna TV, Telemudo, Heros and Icons, and MOVIES!
-Network.
-We also broadcast ten local news/weather channels in certain of our existing markets.
-Our combined TV station group reaches approximately 8.0% of total United States television households.
+In addition to our primary broadcast channels, we can also broadcast secondary digital channels within a market.
+Our secondary digital channels are generally affiliated with networks different from those affiliated with our primary broadcast channels, and they are operated by us to make better use of our broadcast spectrum by providing supplemental and/or alternative programming in addition to our primary channels.
+Certain of our secondary digital channels are affiliated with more than one network simultaneously.
+In addition to affiliations with ABC, CBS and FOX, our secondary channels are affiliated with numerous smaller networks and program services including, among others, the CW Network or the CW Plus Network (collectively, "CW"), MY Network ("MY" or "My Network"), the MeTV Network ("MeTV"), This TV Network ("This TV"), Antenna TV ("Ant."), Telemundo ("Tel."), Heroes and Icons ("H&I") and MOVIES!
+Network ("Movies").
+We also broadcast local news/weather channels in certain of our existing markets ("News").
+Our combined TV station group reaches approximately 9.4% of total United States television households.

-As of February 1, 2015, we have the #1 ranking in overall audience in 31 of the 44 markets in which we own stations and we have the #1 ranking in local news audience in 28 of our markets.
-In addition, we have the #1 and #2 ranking in both overall audience and news audience in 41 of those 44 markets.
+Based on the consolidated results of the four Nielsen "sweeps" periods in 2015, our television stations (including those acquired in February 2016) achieved the #1 ranking in overall audience in 39 of our 50 markets and the #1 ranking in local news audience in 36 of our markets.
+In addition, our stations achieved the #1 or #2 ranking in both overall audience and news audience in 49 of our 50 markets.
 For further information please refer to our Markets and Stations table in Item 1.